djwight/smartPflanze/README.md

-A Group of little IoT projects to make various devices for monitoring to monitor the environment and soil conditions of my *Citrus myrtifolia* tree.
+A Group of little IoT projects to make various devices for monitoring the environment and soil conditions of my *Citrus myrtifolia* tree.

 ## Repository Layout